 Article 18 CFR specifies that the right to asylum shall be guaranteed in compliance with the rules of CSR51 and its 1967 Protocol.
 Likewise, Article 19 CFR prohibits collective expulsions and expelling foreigners to states where a serious risk of being subjected to the death penalty, torture or other inhuman or degrading treatment or punishment exists.
 As mentioned previously, specific regulations on the right to asylum are consecrated in the EU secondary legislation acts establishing the Common European Asylum System.
-Notably, the Schengen Borders Code, 719 the Frontex Regulation, 720 the Anti-Trafficking Directive
+Access to the asylum procedure is set in the Asylum Procedures Directive, 633 which applies to all asylum applications lodged within the territory of the EU, including at borders.